wzhu816/wzhupersonalwebsite/content/blog/foundational-finance/index.md

 $$

 ---
-The courses provides some real-world examples in assignments to help learners better understand the concept.
+The courses provide some real-world examples in assignments to help learners better understand the concepts.
 I attach some good examples as follows:

 **Q1.
 Carlos goes to the bank to take out a personal loan.
 The stated annual interest rate is 8%, but interest is compounded quarterly and he will make monthly payments.
 What is the EAR?**